 My dream to rule the world began when I was a young child with much smaller aims.
 I can vividly recall the start of my dream: Whilst taking a cross-country road trip with my family, I noticed that there was a gap between the “Now Leaving [blank] State” and “Welcome to [blank] State” signs.
 I asked my father who owned that bit of the country, and if no one did, can anyone claim it for their own.
-His reply was, essentially: “I don’t know, but I suppose someone could make a claim to the land.”
+His reply was, essentially: “I don’t know, but I suppose someone could claim the land.”
 Which was, likely, a way to cease the line of questions for which curious young children are often known.

 However, with Daddy’s answer, I began to think about the state I would start and the logistics of visiting people in your state if it was essentially a winding network of land, maybe 3-20 feet wide, around the nation.

-As I grew up, I began to think of ways to trade that winding network off so that eventually I’d have a larger, more well-connected land mass to call “the State of Frances.”
-Thoughts of how I would govern my new state soon led to thoughts of how I would govern the nation, if I were privileged enough to do so.
+As I grew up, I began to think of ways to trade that winding network off so that eventually I’d have a larger, more well-connected landmass to call “the State of Frances.”
+Thoughts of how I would govern my new state soon led to thoughts of how I would govern the nation if I were privileged enough to do so.
 As the years went on, I realized that there was no reason to stop there and I decided to go for total world domination.

-By the time I was fully-grown, I also realised that there was just no possible way for me to rule the world.
-And—let’s face it—the world is better off as a connection of small nations with individual identities.
+By the time I was fully grown, I also realised that there was just no possible way for me to rule the world.
+And let’s face it, the world is better off as a connection of small nations with individual identities.
 Besides, would I really want the stress and pressure of ruling the entire world?

-And so, my focus shifted on the creation of my own nation—a micronation that could survive in harmony with the rest of the world.
+And so, my focus shifted on the creation of my own nation – a micronation that could survive in harmony with the rest of the world.
 In fact, thanks to the enthusiasm of some of my nieces and nephews, I even have the basic plans for the nation’s constitution all ready to go!